MyAnsible/Apollo/CONTRIBUTING.md

 When creating a new plugin we are keen on using ansible role for deploying mesos frameworks inside containers so we achieve total flexibility reusability and portabilty across operating systems.

-## Contributing a new Apollo Plugin.
+## Contributing a new Apollo Plugin

 * Apollo gives official support only for core plugins.